 The standard specification can be upgraded with a 'Premium Pack', which adds smooth leather upholstery, front-seat heating and ventilation, hands-free tailgate operation with a kick sensor, a heated steering wheel, auto-dimming and reverse-tilting functions for the door mirrors and an auto-retracting seat and steering wheel (with memory function).

-At the top of the range, the RX L Takumi gets power-folding heated rear seats, a 15-speaker Mark Levinson stereo, a colour head-up display, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.
-The RX L Takumi can also be ordered in a six-seat layout, with two individual 'captain's chairs' in place of the regular three-seat second-row bench.
+At the top of the range, the RX L Takumi gets power-folding heated rear seats, a 15-speaker Mark Levinson stereo, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.
+The RX L in both Premium Sport Edition and Takumi trim can also be ordered in a six-seat layout, with two individual 'captain's chairs' in place of the regular three-seat second-row bench.

 Infotainment, apps and sat nav

 A large 12.3-inch infotainment display sits atop the dashboard and it certainly looks the part.
 A facelift introduced in 2019 means this now works as touchscreen, which means you can avoid most of the major frustrations caused by the old trackpad interface.
 Apple CarPlay and Android Auto smartphone connectivity are now standard features too, giving the RX L the sort of plug-and-play functionality that most customers demand from a car in this price bracket.